MatheusJCastro/meafs/README.md

     - If desirable, disable autoactivation of anaconda with `conda config --set auto_activate_base false`.

-- Create MEAFS enviroment with `conda create -n meafs`;
+- Create MEAFS enviroment with `conda create python -n meafs`;

 - Then, to activate the environment, type `conda activate meafs`;